 What should you do when you can see the signs of an alcoholic manifest themselves in an employee?
 Helping a co-worker requires diplomacy and tact.
 One of the biggest issues is that your colleague may be in denial about the problem.
-In this blog, we discuss how to spot alcoholism at work and how to approach the issue.
+In this blog, alcohol rehab specialists, Port of Call, discuss how to spot alcoholism at work and how to approach the issue.

 One of the most challenging situations in any marriage can be when one spouse is battling an addiction to alcohol.
 From the feelings of powerlessness a spouse might feel while their partner is actively abusing alcohol through to the odd combination of hope and anger that arises when a spouse finally enters drug rehab, there is no easy path or solution to deal with this kind of scenario.
 With the persistent threat of relapse hanging over a marriage or partnership, the emotional roller coaster created by living with an alcoholic spouse can continue for many years.
 If you, or someone close to you, is experiencing this kind of situation and needs help, then read on to find out more about how to support an alcoholic spouse in recovery.

 How do you know if you are showing signs of alcoholism?
 It is often the person with the drinking issue that is the last person to face up to this reality – often when it is too late to stop without help.
-Read on to find out more about some of the common symptoms of alcoholism and the best ways to get advice and help.
+Here, alcohol rehab specialists, Port of Call, detail some of the common symptoms of alcoholism and the best ways to get advice and help.

 Communication is one of the best support mechanisms when recovering from addiction.
-Building relationships, and having people to turn to when in recovery, can help overcome the feelings of isolation and loneliness often associated with addiction.
+Building relationships, and having people to turn to when in recovery at an alcohol rehabilitation centre can help overcome the feelings of isolation and loneliness often associated with addiction.
 In an age where the internet is easily accessed, many people look for this communication online.
 This is known as internet recovery and can take the form of online rehab programmes, forums and blogs.

 There are lots of good reasons for establishing drug treatment for women that takes place in a gender specific environment.
 Read on to find out how women’s drug treatment is delivered at a women’s addiction treatment centre in Cardiff, South Wales.

-Dennis, 57, from Oxford decided to turn to Port of Call and receive addiction counselling and therapy sessions in order to achieve an addiction free life.
+Dennis, 57, from Oxford decided to turn to Port of Call, alcohol and drug rehab experts, and receive addiction counselling and therapy sessions in order to achieve an addiction free life.
 Dennis’ drinking problem stemmed from the death of his wife, but now he is turning over a new leaf, living a life free from alcohol.

 Choosing to attend alcohol addiction counselling is an important and life-changing decision.
-Therefore, it is important to find a therapist that is right for you and your needs.
-Here, Port of Call looks at the best alcohol addiction therapists, based on location.
+Therefore, it is important to find a rehab and therapist that is right for you and your needs.
+Here, alcohol rehab specialists, Port of Call looks at the best alcohol addiction therapists, based on location.